It is very important to understand the file structure and in CodeIgniter if you want to develop applications successfully.

 The file structure of CodeIgniter is very important to understand to work effectively with CodeIgniter

 User guide directory serves as a reference guide for you when you want to understand the CodeIgniter API.
-This is the entry point into the application and no changes should be made to this directory.
+This is the entry point into the application and no changes should be made to this directory of CodeIgniter project structure.

 Vendor directory contains source files for packages that you install via composer.
-This directory contains source files for packages that you can install via composer
+This directory in CodeIgniter system folder contains source files for packages that you can install via composer